Marisol2201/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 Mandatory

-0-reset_to_98.c - function that takes a pointer to an int as parameter and updates the value it points to to 98.

-1-swap.c - function that swaps the values of two integers.
+0-isupper.c - function that checks for uppercase character.

-2-strlen.c - function that returns the length of a string.
+1-isdigit.c - function that checks for a digit (0 through 9).

+2-mul.c - function that multiplies two integers.

-3-puts.c - function that prints a string, followed by a new line, to stdout.
+3-print_numbers.c - function that prints the numbers, from 0 to 9, followed by a new line.

-4-print_rev.c - function that prints a string, in reverse, followed by a new line.
+4-print_most_numbers.c - function that prints the numbers, from 0 to 9, except 2 and 4, followed by a new line.

-5-rev_string.c - function that reverses a string.
+5-more_numbers.c - function that prints the numbers, from 0 to 14, followed by a new line 10 times.

-6-puts2.c - function that prints one char out of 2 of a string, followed by a new line.
+6-print_line.c - function that draws a straight line of length n in the terminal, followed by a new line.

+7-print_diagonal.c - function that draws a diagonal line of length n in the terminal.

-7-puts_half.c - function that prints half of a string, followed by a new line.
+8-print_square.c - function that prints a square of size n, followed by a new line.

+9-fizz_buzz.c - prints the numbers from 1 to 100, separated by a space, followed by a new line.
+For multiples of three print Fizz instead of the number.
+For the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.

-8-print_array.c - function that prints n elements of an array of integers, followed by a new line.
+10-print_triangle.c - function that prints a triangle of size n, followed by a new line.

-9-strcpy.c - function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 Advanced

+100-prime_factor.c - finds and prints the largest prime factor of the number 612852475143, followed by a new line.

-100-atoi.c - converts a string to an integer.
+101-print_number.c - function that prints an integer.

-101-keygen.c - generates random valid passwords for the program 101-crackme.